 This column discusses mechanical watches from an engineer's perspective.
-For its 54th installment, we will be discussing:
+For the 54th installment,

 "Why has the Swiss lever escapement been dominant for over 200 years?"